Malacath-92/Proxy-PDF-Maker/README.md

 #### Bleed Edge
 Instead of printing cards perfectly cropped to card size this option will leave a small amount of bleed edge.
 This emulates the real printing process and thus makes it easier to cut without having adjacent cards visible on slight miscuts at the cost of more ink usage.

+#### Bleed Edge
+This is essentially the same as `Bleed Edge`, except that it is added around all the cards as opposed to individual cards.

 #### Card Spacing
 With this option you can add a gap between cards.
 This may be an alternative to adding a bleed edge or may be used in conjunction to have decent spacing and only a small amount of ink waste.
 Use the 🔗 symbol to specify different horizontal and vertical spacing, be sure to verify in the print preview what you are doing.